Tiquo

 • Social connections

 Customer profiles provide a complete view of the customer's interactions across the platform.
+The profile UI itself is covered in detail in Customer Profiles.

 Creating Customers